-Nothing is of greater importance to Company the satisfaction of those people who buy and use its products in Culomers.
+Nothing is of greater importance to a Company than the satisfaction of those people who buy and use its products - its Customers.
 To doubly ensure that satisfaction, at Bombardier we start by building each new Ski-Doo snowmobile to the highest standards of quality and craftsmanship.
 We constantly test every part and component and improve them, just as soon as newer and better ideas are presented.